jecode93/personal-portfolio/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, copy the `.env.example` file to `.env.` file and fill in the necessary values, after that run the following command:

 ```sh
 npm run dev
 ```